Ray Luzier: Life and career

 In 2007, after original drummer David Silveria had left (in 2006), Korn hired many touring drummers including Joey Jordison of Slipknot.
 Jordison left due to preparation for the recording of Slipknot's new album All Hope Is Gone.
 Consequently, Korn was then looking for a new drummer; and Luzier reportedly flew to Seattle to audition for Korn with James "Munky" Shaffer and Reginald "Fieldy" Arvizu.
 When told to learn only five of their songs, Luzier learned 30.
 At his audition, Luzier was immediately invited to join Korn.

 Luzier played his first show with Korn on January 13, 2008, in Dublin, Ireland, and played with the band throughout 2008.
 Korn recorded their ninth studio album together with Luzier and their original producer Ross Robinson.
 Korn frontman Jonathan Davis said in March 2009 that Luzier was now an official member of the band.
 Luzier made "UltimateRockGods" Artist Of The Month for July.

 Luzier also played live with Stone Temple Pilots for a couple of the band's shows on their reunion tour in October filling in for drummer Eric Kretz, who took time off due to the death of his father.
 In November 2010, Luzier played drums for the Japanese pop group KAT-TUN on their song "Change UR World."
 It was Kat-Tun's thirteenth number one single on the Oricon charts.

 In 2014, he released the self-titled CD,"KXM" with his side project KXM, which consisted of Luzier, ex-Dokken and Lynch Mob guitarist George Lynch, and King's X vocalist and bassist Doug Pinnick.

 Luzier has two sons, born in 2011 and 2015.

 Equipment

 Luzier's kit changes to fit the style of the artist he performs or records with.
-He currently endorses Pearl Drums, Sabian cymbals, Remo drumheads, DW hardware, Vic Firth drumsticks, and Factory Metal Percussion Cymbals.
-He previously endorsed ddrum, Orange County Drum and Percussion (OCDP), and Promark drumsticks.
+He currently endorses Pearl Drums, Sabian cymbals, Evans drumheads, DW hardware, Vic Firth drumsticks, and Factory Metal Percussion Cymbals.
+He previously endorsed ddrum, Orange County Drum and Percussion (OCDP), Remo drumheads and Promark drumsticks.